Indiana coronavirus updates: Appointments urged for parents wanting to get young children vaccinated

 Appointments urged for parents wanting to get young children vaccinated

 The Indiana Department of Health is asking Hoosier parents to get appointments for vaccinations for their children.
-The request is for parents of children 6 months to 5 years.
+The request is for parents of children between the ages of 6 months and 5 years.

 Parents can contact the vaccine site listed at www.ourshot.in.gov or call 211 for assistance.